Apply for the Study Trip to Nepal

 But don’t hesitate to ask the organizers in case of questions.

 We recommend each participant to get in touch with their doctor to inform themselves about vaccinations and other medical precautionary measures they may need.
-You can also contact the organizers for their advice (does not substitute a professional’s evaluation).
+You can also contact us for their advice (does not substitute a professional’s evaluation).

 Climate Neutral Flying

 We highly recommend compensating your flight to at least in part account for the external costs of your trip.
-The organizers will all pay a CO2-compensation that will be reinvested in projects to reduce greenhouse gas emissions.
-It is up to you as participant whether you will join us.
 Compensation is best done through the Swiss climate protection foundation myclimate.

 Please read through the FAQ below